A sensitivity-based method for bilevel optimization problems: Theoretical analysis and computational performance: The Sensitivity-Based Solution Method

 The above assumptions ensure, via the Implicit Function Theorem, that the solution map $\bar{y}(x)$ and its associated Lagrange multipliers $\bar{\lambda}(x)$ are continuously differentiable functions in the neighborhood of $\bar{x}$.
 This differentiability is fundamental to compute derivatives of the upper-level problem \eqref{eq:Implicit_BLP}.
 For notational clarity throughout the remainder of this work, we omit the explicit dependency of the optimal lower-level solution $\bar{y}$ and its associated multipliers $\bar{\lambda}$ on $x$.

 The strict convexity assumption in Assumption \ref{ass:main}(b) excludes the important class of bilevel optimization problems whose lower-level is a linear program (LP).
 To accommodate this class of problems within our framework, we employ a standard regularization technique.
-The linear objective $f(x,y) = c(x)^T y$ is replaced by a strongly convex objective $f(x,y) = c(x)^T y + \epsilon \|y\|^2$, where $\epsilon$ is a small, positive constant (e.g., $10^{-6}$).
+The linear objective $f(x,y) = c(x)^T y$ is replaced by the regularised objective $f_{\varepsilon}(x,y) = c(x)^T y + \varepsilon \|y\|^2$, where $\varepsilon$ is a small, positive constant (e.g., $10^{-6}$).
 This ensures the LP has a unique solution and satisfies the necessary regularity conditions for sensitivity analysis, allowing the rest of the algorithm to be applied without modification.